1justingilmore/memdocs/memdocs/configmgr/protect/deploy-use/troubleshoot-endpoint-client.md

 ## Detected threat can't be remediated

-When Windows Defender or Endpoint Protection detects a potential threat, it tries to mitigate the threat by quarantining or removing the threat.
+When Microsoft Defender or Endpoint Protection detects a potential threat, it tries to mitigate the threat by quarantining or removing the threat.
 These threats can hide inside a compressed archive (`.zip`) or in a network share.

 ### Remove or scan the file

 - If the detected threat was in a compressed archive file, browse to the file.
 Delete the file, or manually scan it.
-Right-click the file and select **Scan with Windows Defender**.
+Right-click the file and select **Scan with Microsoft Defender**.
 If Windows Defender detects additional threats in the file, it notifies you.
 Then you can choose an appropriate action.

 - If the detected threat was in a network share, open the share, and manually scan it.
-Right-click the file and select **Scan with Windows Defender**.
+Right-click the file and select **Scan with Microsoft Defender**.
 If Windows Defender detects additional threats in the network share, it notifies you.
 Then you can choose an appropriate action.

 - If you're not sure of the file's origin, run a full scan on your computer.
 A full scan may take some time to complete.